-Did you know that meat and farmed livestock or dairy accounts for 14.5% of human-made greenhouse gas emissions?
+Did you know that meat and farmed livestock or dairy accounts for more than 14.5% of human-made greenhouse gas emissions?
 What’s more shocking is that it is roughly equal to the exhaust emissions of every car, ship, aircraft, and train on the planet!

-If every person on earth adopts a vegan diet, it will take nearly three decades to drop the world’s food-related emissions by not more than 70%, and the vegan diet contributes to reducing global warming.
+If every person on Earth adopts a vegan diet, it will take nearly three decades to drop the world’s food-related emissions by not more than 70%, and the vegan diet contributes to reducing global warming.

 Reduced CO2 production

-A livestock sector and human-related activities in this sector produce a larger share of harmful greenhouse gases, which can be reduced with a vegan diet.
+The livestock sector and human-related activities in this sector produce a larger share of harmful greenhouse gases, which can be reduced with a vegan diet.

 Reduced nitrous oxide/methane production

 The percentage of ammonia, nitrous oxide, and methane emissions by the livestock industry is reduced drastically.
 A vegan diet can lower greenhouse gas emissions and methane cycles out of the atmosphere.

 Animal waste, antibiotics, and hormones enter the waterways and pollute them as do chemicals from fertilizers used on crops that severely harm the ecosystem.
 Humans can reduce the effects by adopting a vegan diet.

 Livestock farming leads to overgrazing, which causes soil erosion, deforestation, and desertification.
 A vegan diet can help reduce this.
 It also reduces wildlife destruction as these animals will not be forced to evict from their homes for animal farming and cultivation.